-There are eight species of pangolin worldwide.
-These different species can be found throughout Africa and Asia.
+There are eight pangolin species in the world, four species can be found in Asia and the other four in Africa.
 The pangolin is a unique animal which has evolved an armoured cover of keratin scales as a defensive mechanism against predators.
 This is the only example of this defence in a mammalian species.

-Vietnam is home to two species of pangolin, the Sunda pangolin (Manid javanica) and the Chinese pangolin (Manis pentadactyla).
-Both species overlap in their range and habitats with some research suggesting the Sunda pangolin exists at lower altitudes to the Chinese pangolin.
-In Vietnam, however there is a distinct divide with Sunda pangolin inhabiting the south of Vietnam and the Chinese pangolin the north.
+Viet Nam is home to two species of pangolin, the Sunda pangolin (Manid javanica) and the Chinese pangolin (Manis pentadactyla).
+The Sunda pangolin inhabits in the south of Viet Nam while the Chinese pangolin in the north.
 Both species are generally found in forested areas and are secretive in nature making it difficult to study population trends.

 The largest threat to Pangolin survival is the illegal hunting and trade of pangolin and pangolin products.
-In 2016 the Convention for International Trade in Endangered Species (CITES) voted to add the pangolin to CITES appendix 1 meaning that it is illegal to trade this species without proper permissions.
+In 2016 the Convention for International Trade in Endangered Species (CITES) voted to add the pangolin to CITES Appendix 1, providing the highest protection to this species, and also meaning that it is illegal to trade this species without proper permissions.

 Pangolins are primarily hunted for their use in the bushmeat trade and for traditional medicine purposes.
-Traditional medicine providers prescribe the use of pangolin scales to treat issues such as skin conditions, low blood pressure, failure to stimulate milk secretion in lactating women and cancer.
+In traditional medicine, pangolin scales is used to be considered as being able to treat skin conditions, low blood pressure, or failure to stimulate milk secretion in lactating women and cancer.
 Pangolin meat is generally consumed as a sign of affluence with the price per kilogram extremely high.

 What are we doing?